The Last Concert (Rosemary Clooney album)

 The Last Concert is a live album by Rosemary Clooney, released through Concord Jazz in November 2002.
-On the album, Clooney is accompanied by Big Kahuna and the Copa Cat Pack, a 12-piece swing band led by musician Matt Catingub.
+On the album, Clooney is accompanied by Big Kahuna and the Copa Cat Pack, a 12-piece swing band led by musician Matt Catingub, and the Honolulu Symphony Pops Orchestra, of which Catingub was the Conductor.
 Clooney worked with the band on her final studio recording, Sentimental Journey: The Girl Singer and Her New Big Band.

 This was Clooney's first live album, and it was the last in her fifty-five year career as a recording artist.

 Reception

 The Allmusic review by William Ruhlmann awarded the album three stars and remarking on Clooney's final performance said that "Not surprisingly...there isn't anything about it to suggest finality specifically.
 But, as an appearance by a veteran performer with a long career to draw upon, it necessarily had a retrospective feel and, occurring only two months after the September 11, 2001, terrorist attacks, it concluded with a reverent tone, Clooney's first recording of 'God Bless America'."